Corona, CA has a B safety grade (60/100) with a violent crime rate of 249 per 100,000, 29% below the national average.

 FBI UCR Data Snapshot: Corona, CA

-Corona, CA — reporting population 161,174 in 2024 — recorded 402 violent crimes and 2,778 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+Corona, CA, reporting population 161,174 in 2024, recorded 402 violent crimes and 2,778 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 249.4 per 100,000 residents, while the property crime rate reaches 1723.6 per 100,000.
-Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 0 out of 100.
+Combining those two rates against national benchmarks yields a composite safety grade of B (Above Average), scoring 60 out of 100.

 Within the violent crime count, aggravated assault accounted for 254 incidents, robbery 102, murder 2, and rape 44 in 2024.
-Property crime splits into larceny-theft (2,050), burglary (393), motor vehicle theft (335), and arson (15).
+Property crime splits into larceny-theft (2,050), burglary (393), and motor vehicle theft (335); the FBI UCR Program tracks arson (15) as a separate offense category, so it is not included in the property crime total above.
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Corona's mix at 64.5% of all Part I offenses.

 Is Corona, CA Safe?
 Safety Assessment

-Based on 2024 FBI crime data, Corona, CA receives a safety grade of F (High Risk) with a composite safety score of 0/100.
-Violent crime is 253% above the national average, indicating substantially higher risk than most US cities.
+Based on 2024 FBI crime data, Corona, CA receives a safety grade of B (Above Average) with a composite safety score of 60/100.
+The city is significantly safer than the national average, with violent crime 29% below the US benchmark.

 Your statistical chance of being a crime victim in Corona is approximately 1 in 51 , with a 1 in 401 chance of being a violent crime victim.
 The most common crime type is larceny-theft, accounting for 64% of all reported offenses.